CMCLorg/CMCLorg.github.io/0_CfP.md

 Other submission details:
 - Authors must indicate if the paper is archival or non-archival **when submitting the paper**.
 That is, authors are **not allowed to decide/change the archival/non-archival mode after receiving the reviews/notification**.
 - Only regular workshop papers submitted via (1) will be included in the proceedings, but all types of papers will have a presentation opportunity in the workshop.
-- Submissions must be formatted using the ACL style template ([https://github.com/acl-org/acl-style-files](github.com/acl-org/acl-style-files)) and submitted via a PDF file.
+- Submissions must be formatted using the ACL style template ([github.com/acl-org/acl-style-files](https://github.com/acl-org/acl-style-files)) and submitted via a PDF file.
 - It is strongly recommended that the paper include a “Limitations” section (after the main parts and before the references), which is not counted in the part of the page limit.
 - Final versions of accepted papers will be given **one additional page** of content (up to 9 pages for long papers, up to 5 pages for short papers) to address reviewers’ comments.
 - Non-archival papers will be reviewed in a separate process than archival papers (although the timeline is the same); specifically, non-archival papers (2,3) will be evaluated with more priority to broader factors, such as the fit of the topic with the workshop, the status of the paper (e.g., already accepted to elsewhere or not), and the entire diversity of the topic/community in the workshop, as well as the soundness of the paper.
-- We adhere to the new ACL anonymity policy: https://www.aclweb.org/adminwiki/index.php/ACL_Anonymity_Policy
+- We adhere to the new ACL anonymity policy: [www.aclweb.org/adminwiki/index.php/ACL_Anonymity_Policy](https://www.aclweb.org/adminwiki/index.php/ACL_Anonymity_Policy)
 - This year, we do not host a shared task.
 - **This year, we do not receive the commitment of ARR-reviewed papers to simplify the logistics.
 Instead, authors should submit their work via direct submission (without past reviews).**

 ## Cross-submission policy

 For regular archival submission, CMCL will refuse papers that are under review or will be submitted to other conferences, including the ARR cycles.
 For non-archival submissions, we allow the submission of papers that have been or will be published elsewhere, but again, authors can not change the presentation mode to be archival after their submission.

-Workshop Organizers
+## Workshop Organizers
-Tatsuki Kuribayashi (MBZUAI, tatsuki.kuribayashi@mbzuai.ac.ae) Giulia Rambelli (University of Bologna, giulia.rambelli4@unibo.it) Ece Takmaz (Utrecht University, e.k.takmaz@uu.nl) Philipp Wicke (Ludwig Maximilian University LMU, pwicke@cis.lmu.de) Jixing Li (City University of Hong Kong, jixingli@cityu.edu.hk) Byung-Doh Oh (New York University, oh.b@nyu.edu)
+- Tatsuki Kuribayashi (MBZUAI, tatsuki.kuribayashi@mbzuai.ac.ae)
+- Giulia Rambelli (University of Bologna, giulia.rambelli4@unibo.it)
+- Ece Takmaz (Utrecht University, e.k.takmaz@uu.nl)
+- Philipp Wicke (Ludwig Maximilian University LMU, pwicke@cis.lmu.de)
+- Jixing Li (City University of Hong Kong, jixingli@cityu.edu.hk)
+- Byung-Doh Oh (New York University, oh.b@nyu.edu)

 ## Sponsoring Institutions
 This workshop is supported by the National Institute for Japanese Language and Linguistics (NINJAL).

 ## Contact

-cmclorganizers2025@gmail.com
+For any other question, please contact us at [cmclorganizers2025@gmail.com](mailto:cmclorganizers2025@gmail.com)

 <!--